 Depending upon the chief complaint and urgency of the patient’s clinical condition, the physical exam can be adapted or focused.
 With every patient encounter, the physical exam should be as complete as possible.
 This is especially true in the patient presenting with altered mental status.
 Always start by noting the vital signs and a general appearance.

 In our patient with abdominal pain, we can proceed with a full, but expeditious physical exam:

 Gen: Mildly obese female appearing stated age holding her right upper quadrant in moderate distress.

-Neurological – Alert and Oriented, mental status appears intact; moving all extremities equally and without obvious deficit; speaks clearly; no facial droop
+Neurological: Alert and Oriented, mental status appears intact; moving all extremities equally and without obvious deficit; speaks clearly; no facial droop or asymmetry

 Step 4.
 Refine the Differential Diagnosis

 Once more information on the patient has been collected in the above manner, the differential list can be refined.
-Things that are common, but not necessarily imminently life threatening, can be included such as the following for a patient with RUQ abdominal pain: pancreatitis, gastric mucosal disease (gastro-esophageal reflux, ulcer, etc), bowel ileus, occult trauma, hepatitis, urinary tract infection, kidney stone, hernia, ovarian pathology, herpes zoster and several other more rare conditions.
-In addition, you can delete items from the initial list, as dictated by the findings thus far.
+Diagnoses that are common, but not necessarily imminently life threatening, can be included such as the following for a patient with RUQ abdominal pain: pancreatitis, gastric mucosal disease (gastro-esophageal reflux, ulcer, etc), bowel ileus, occult trauma, hepatitis, urinary tract infection, kidney stone, hernia, gynecologic pathology, and herpes zoster..
+In addition, you can remove items from the initial list felt to be less likely, as dictated by the findings thus far.